 Simple point and shoot cameras

 Looking for a simple point and shoot camera that the whole family can use, and nothing more?
-Then you don't really need big sensors, advanced controls or interchangeable lenses, just a camera versatile enough for all kinds of situations, easy for anyone to use and small enough to slide into a jacket pocket.
-See also: the best point and shoot cameras might not be especially advanced, but they are small, versatile and cheap – cheap enough that you're not scared to hand them to other family members now and again!
+Then you don't really need big sensors, advanced controls or interchangeable lenses, just a camera that anyone can use and can fit in a bag or a coat pocket.
+Point and shoot cameras might not be especially advanced, but they are small, versatile and cheap – cheap enough that you're not scared to hand them to other family members now and again!

 Interchangeable lens DSLR and mirrorless cameras are great if you want to get seriously into photography, but can be overkill when you just want to grab pictures casually.
 Sometimes a fixed lens compact camera will be fine, especially if you want to do a lot of travelling, and if you're more concerned with capturing the moment than fussing over technicalities.
 A superzoom travel camera is the perfect solution, but most have really small 1/2.3-inch sensors which limit their picture quality.
 The Panasonic TZ200/ZS200 is different.
 It has a much larger 1-inch sensor for much better pictures, matched up with a big 15x zoom – and yet it will still fit in a jacket pocket when it’s powered down.
 The TZ200/ZS200 isn’t exactly cheap, but it’s surely one of the best long-zoom compact cameras you can get, and it has features and controls that will even please experts.